-Oriented Bounding Volumes.
 Irrespective of whether we are dealing with cylinders, rounded cone stumps, or cubic segments, these primitive types all suffer from the same issue; namely, that the axis-aligned bounding boxes that modern ray tracers rely on often fail to tightly bound these shapes, leading to a large number of costly ray-primitive intersections that mostly result in misses.
-For collision detection, Gottschalk et al.[4] proposed the use of oriented bounding boxes (OBBs) as early as 1996.
-In ray tracing, Woop et al. [21] proposed a technique that uses a top-down BVH builder that aims at finding groups of primitives with similar orientation, and when found, bound those more tightly with special oriented bounding box nodes that they added for that purpose.
-Woop et al. reported speedups of up to 2.5× over the best non-OBB BVH.
+For collision detection, Gottschalk et al. [Gottschalk et al. 1996] proposed the use of oriented bounding boxes (OBBs) as early as 1996.
+In ray tracing, Woop et al. [Woop et al. 2014] proposed a technique that uses a top-down BVH builder that aims at finding groups of primitives with similar orientation, and when found, bound those more tightly with special oriented bounding box nodes that they added for that purpose.
+Woop et al. reported speedups of up to $2.5 \times$ over the best non-OBB BVH.
 However, their technique requires modifications to the underlying ray traversal code and BVH layout, and relies on a non-trivial OBB builder, while its final speedup is limited due to the expensive OBB tests themselves.
 In contrast, we avoid the hierarchy construction problem by executing these OBB tests only at the primitive level, and exploit the hardware's ray transform units to essentially do the OBB test for free.